knowledgecode/WebSocket-for-Android/README.md

 # WebSocket for Android
-WebSocket for Android is a Cordova/PhoneGap plugin that makes it possible to use WebSockets (RFC 6455) on Android.
+WebSocket for Android is a Cordova/PhoneGap plugin that allows WebSockets (RFC 6455) to be used on Android.
 This is using [Jetty 8](https://github.com/eclipse/jetty.project/tree/jetty-8) under the terms of the Apache License v2.0.

 ## Requirements